-HW 1.0 -- Please put your username on our Shared Doc at http://tinyurl.com/jan15coding
+HW 1.0 -- Please put your username on our Shared Doc that is linked from our webpage.

 To make a new program you choose CREATE from the main menu then FILE and NEW.
-At first, you will encounter a tutorial called GETTING STARTED WITH SCRATCH which is excellent but optional.
+At first, you will encounter a tutorial called GETTING STARTED WITH SCRATCH that is excellent but optional.